ubccr/ccrdocs/pages/hpc/data-transfer.md

 application called _Globus_ or through command-line tools such as secure copy (_scp_), secure ftp (_sftp_) and _rsync_.
-Some command-line tools may be unavailable on Windows, though alternative applications exist. (e.g., WinSCP, FileZilla)
+Some command-line tools may be unavailable on Windows, though alternative applications exist. (e.g., Git Bash, FileZilla)

 CCR Supported Methods for inbound and outbound Data transfer include: